mtnewton/valheim-mods/ExpertMode/README.md

 [ExpertMode.Global]

 ## What level should enemies be?
 Stars = Level - 1
-# Setting type: UInt32
+# Setting type: Int32
 # Default value: 3
 global_level = 3

-[ExpertMode.EnemyOverrides]

-## Set above 0 to use this value instead of global_level for this enemy.
-# Setting type: UInt32
-# Default value: 0
-greydwarfshaman_override = 0

-## Set above 0 to use this value instead of global_level for this enemy.
+## When enemies drop loot, they should act as if they are this level.
+Game default would be same as global_level
-# Setting type: UInt32
+# Setting type: Int32
-# Default value: 0
+# Default value: 1
-greydwarf_override = 0
+global_loot_level = 1

-## Set above 0 to use this value instead of global_level for this enemy.
-# Setting type: UInt32
-# Default value: 0
+[ExpertMode.EnemyLevelOverrides]

-greydwarfbrute_override = 0
+greydwarfbrute_level_override = 0

-## Set above 0 to use this value instead of global_level for this enemy.
-# Setting type: UInt32
-# Default value: 0
-skeleton_override = 0
+greydwarf_level_override = 0

 ...

+[ExpertMode.EnemyLootLevelOverrides]

+greydwarfbrute_loot_level_override = 0

+greydwarf_loot_level_override = 0

+...
 ```

 ## Known Issues
 - The visual indicator of stars and enemy looks revert back to the original after exceeding level 3.
+- High loot level cause lag before items combine.
+Try to stay below 5.
+-
 ## Changelog
+- v1.1.0
+  - added config for enemy loot level, default to 1 to give same loot as if they were 0 stars
 - v1.0.3
   - update readme - config path - typos
 - v1.0.2